A multilingual staff can make the difference in today’s competitive market of global business.

 While poor English skills can impede training effectiveness, the flip side is also true—using your employees’ native languages for communication and training can increase productivity.
 More than 80% of respondents in the aforementioned survey agree that workers are more productive when their manager communicates with them in their native language.
 Workers are more motivated when they can use their mother tongue for communication or training, even if they do speak English.
 Furthermore, research found that people learn faster when training is imparted in their native language – and this can mean increased training effectiveness.
 First-language training gives employees a better understanding of the subject matter, makes them retain information more efficiently and is even important to ultimate success in the second language.

 Providing training in the mother tongue of your employees can also help make them feel more included and motivated and can help build a culturally inclusive work environment.
 Not only training, but every material should be available in a language that your employees understand – documents, announcements, memos.
 The more you engage your workforce, the more productive it will be.
 So, if you are planning to expand your business globally, make sure to fulfil the needs of a global workforce by providing translated eLearning courses and materials.

 Bolt is able to create multilingual training modules for your employee training.
-Get in touch below for a demo.
+Watch the video below or discover more here.